 How Much Do Coding Bootcamps Cost?

 Individuals seeking an alternative path to a computer science career may find coding bootcamps a shorter and more affordable option than a traditional degree.
-Public, four-year universities charged an average yearly tuition of $9,036 in 2017.
-Although less expensive, with typical prices for an intensive bootcamp ranging between $7,500 and $13,950 in 2017, coding bootcamps still represent a significant investment of time and money.
+With the average undergraduate tuition at a four-year institution costing about $16,300 per year, according to data from the National Center for Education Statistics for the 2018-19 academic year, tuition costs can total over $65,000 for four years of school.
+Although less expensive, with typical prices for an intensive bootcamp ranging between $10,000 and $15,000 in 2020, coding bootcamps still represent a significant investment of time and money.

 In addition to tuition, prospective bootcamp students should consider other costs, like living expenses, books, and any technology they may need.
 Because these intensive programs require a significant amount of time each week, students may find it difficult to continue working full time while participating in the bootcamp.